AliShahSafdari/Portfolio/README.md

 > This is my second Microverse Project.
 It is based on how to build my portfolio and make it responsive to various devices

-**[Foga's portfolio website]** is a website that is used to test for responsiveness to mobile devices
+**[Ali's portfolio website]** is a website that is used to test for responsiveness to mobile devices

 ## 🛠 Built With <a name="HTML and CSS"></a>